EFFTRAN/EFFTRAN.github.io/README.md

 The user is expected to be familiar with the efficiency transfer method in gamma-ray spectrometry and the application of true coincidence summing corrections.

-EFFTRAN application is limited to coaxial and planar detectors and to pillbox samples.
+EFFTRAN application is limited to coaxial and planar detectors and to cylindrical samples.
 A separate version called MEFFTRAN exists for Marinelli beaker sources.

 HPGe, NaI, and LaBr3 detectors are supported.
 Gamma-gamma and gamma-X coincidences are taken into account and the correction factors for gamma rays are provided.